-The Metropolitan Water Supply, Sewerage, and Drainage Act 1909 and the Country Areas Water Supply Act 1947 provide us with legislative tools to protect water quality for PDWSAs.
-These Acts and the associated by-laws allow us to assess and manage the water quality contamination risks from different land uses and activities.
+The Metropolitan Water Supply, Sewerage, and Drainage Act 1909 and the Country Areas Water Supply Act 1947 provide us with important tools to protect water quality in proclaimed PDWSAs.
+These Acts allow us to assess and manage the water quality contamination risks from different land uses and activities.
 The department works cooperatively with other agencies and the community to implement this legislation and develop drinking water source protection reports.
-For example, the Western Australian Planning Commission (WAPC) has developed a number of state planning policies to help guide development in PDWSAs.
+For example, the Western Australian Planning Commission has developed a number of state planning policies to help guide development in public drinking water source areas.

 An important step in maximising the protection of water quality in PDWSAs is to define their boundaries, priority areas and protection zones to help guide land use planning and to identify where legislation applies.
-Our Strategic policy: Protecting public drinking water source areas in Western Australia (DoW 2016a) describes how we do this.
-It is available www.dwer.wa.gov.au.

-There are three different priority areas.
-The objective of priority 1 (P1) areas is risk avoidance - ensuring there is no degradation of the water quality (for example over Crown land).
-The objective of priority 2 (P2) areas is risk minimisation - maintaining or improving water quality (for example over rural-zoned land).
-The objective of priority 3 (P3) areas is risk management - maintaining the water quality for as long as possible (for example, urban- or commercial-zoned land).
+There are three different priority areas:

+- The objective of priority 1 (P1) areas is risk avoidance ensuring there is no degradation of the water quality (for example over Crown land). - The objective of priority 2 (P2) areas is risk minimisation maintaining or improving water quality (for example over rural-zoned land). - The objective of priority 3 (P3) areas is risk management maintaining the water quality for as long as possible (for example, urban- or commercial-zoned land).

 Protection zones surround drinking water abstraction bores and surface water reservoirs so that the most vulnerable areas are protected from contamination.

-Our Water quality protection note (WQPN) no. 25: Land use compatibility tables for public drinking water source areas (DoW 2016b) outlines appropriate development and activities within each of the priority areas (P1, P2 and P3).
+DWER's Water quality protection note (WQPN) no. 25: Land use compatibility in PDWSAs outlines appropriate development and activities within each of the priority areas (P1, P2 and P3).
+A draft update of this document was released for public comment in October 2014, and an updated version is expected to be published during 2016.

-With more than 120 constituted PDWSAs across Western Australia, the department prioritises the update of drinking water source protection reports (such as this document).
+With 129 proclaimed PDWSAs across Western Australia, the department prioritises the update of drinking water source protection reports (such as this document).
 Our aim is to update each report every seven years.
 In some locations, more frequent updates may be required to address changing water quality risks and land uses.
 These updates allow us to make changes to the PDWSA boundary, priority areas and protection zones if required.
 They also allow solutions to new water quality risks to be considered.